 Yesterday’s post included the recipe for the coconut milk garden chive quinoa shown below.
 It’s really tasty as a side dish or bed for this shrimp recipe!
 If you don’t have chives, make it with lime zest.

 This dish has many Mediterranean flavors, from the olive oil and lemon to cumin and coriander.
 Sriracha, typically used on Thai food, gives a wonderful pop of spice and the acidity of its pickled chili peppers.
 And, you can make it spicier than I’ve indicated here if you like Sriracha.

-I use the Sriracha from Thai Kitchen because it’s delicious and readily available, but you should use the brand you prefer!
+I use Thai Kitchen’s Sriracha because it’s delicious and readily available, but you should use the brand you prefer!

 The key is that the shrimp are marinated, even briefly, with a simple marinade.
 The Sriracha’s salty spiciness compliments the sweetness of the shrimp, making every bite a savory treat.
 Then the shrimp flavor everything else in the pan as they roast with the vegetables.

-My favorite way to serve this dish is over a bed of quinoa as shown above.
+Serve over quinoa or rice.
 Avocado slices make a great additional topping as they are always so good with anything a little spicy.
 If everyone in your family likes cilantro, sprinkle it on, or if not, use parsley instead.

 We do our best to buy seafood according to the Monterey Bay Seafood Watch to avoid overfished or toxic seafood.
 This is what they say about shrimp:

 Look for U.S.-farmed whiteleg shrimp; giant tiger prawns from Selva Shrimp-verified farms; shrimp farmed worldwide in indoor recirculating tanks; and Northern shrimp caught with traps in Nova Scotia, Canada.
 Wild-caught shrimp from the U.S. is a “Good Alternative.”